rwblokzijl/Msc-thesis-EuroToken/thesis.md

 When implementing EuroToken in the real world, some attention should be dedicated to this.
-Users are incentivized to checkpoint as frequently as possible, while this might not be optimal for the network.
+Users are incentivized to checkpoint as frequently as possible, even though this might not be optimal for the network.

 ## Extensibility